Project: Merge Sort

 The first step is to actually understand what the merge sort algorithm is doing:

-Merge Sort -- How it Works part 1 and Merge Sort -- How it Works part II on YouTube give you a more formal look at this problem if you're still unclear.
+and on YouTube give you a more formal look at this problem if you're still unclear.

 Think about what the base case is and what behavior is happening again and again and can actually be delegated to someone else (e.g. that same method!).